brentius/brentius/README.md

 ### Hi there 👋

 Hi!
-I'm a 14 year old student in the UK.
+I'm a 15 year old student in the UK.
+Currently working on an algorithmic trading bot.

-🚀 I'm interested in rockets- I have a L1 certification from the UKRA

-🤖 I'm currently working on Daedalus, a flight computer for HPR and for TVC rockets.